abhisekghosh018/TaskManagerApp/README.md

-The project is focuses on how we manage our daily task in office or as an individual.
+The project focuses on how we manage our daily tasks at the office or as individuals.

-# The Tech stack has been used for the project
+# The project uses the following tech stack:

-1. .NET core 8 / for API
+.NET – for building APIs

-2. SQL Server / Database
+SQL Server – for database management

-3. Will be using Angular for the front end
+Angular – for the front-end development

 More updates will be added as the project progresses.